Are Boutique Hotels in the Maldives Worth Choosing Over Larger Resorts?

 Getting to a boutique property in the Maldives is part of the experience, but it is also a real cost that needs to be factored in before you commit to a nightly rate.

-Note: Before booking, make sure to verify the transfer type and whether it is part of the base rate or charged separately.
+Always confirm the transfer type and whether it is included in the base rate or charged separately before finalizing any booking.

-If slowing down is what your goal is, then boutique hotels in the Maldives are worth a serious look.
+If slowing down is genuinely what you are after, boutique hotels in the Maldives are worth a serious look.
+Smaller properties, calm settings, and staff who pay real attention create an experience that feels fundamentally different from a large resort operation.